huggingface/huggingface_hub/docs/source/en/guides/cli.md

 ### Download an entire repository

 In some cases, you just want to download all the files from a repository.
-This can be done by not specifying any filename:
+This can be done by just specifying the repo id:

 ```bash
 >>> huggingface-cli download HuggingFaceH4/zephyr-7b-beta